ctrlabhi/Akshat-Art-Website/README.md

 - Developed by [Abhishek Kumar](https://www.linkedin.com/in/ctrlabhi/)

 ---
-Thank you for visiting Aksht Art Website!
+Thank you for visiting Akshat Art Website!
 Enjoy exploring our collection.